If English is your first language and you could translate my old Italian text, please contact me. |

 La metamorfosi della parte recitata dalla diva, che passa da uno all'altro dei due film che l'operatore gira contemporaneamente (il "feuilleton" ottocentesco e il documentario moderno) simboleggia il trapasso dallo stantío regime zarista all'entusiasta regime socialista e al contempo dal cinema muto al futurismo.
 Tutto il film si svolge comunque nel rispetto del codice del feuilleton: l'amore passionale, la morte eroica, la vendetta; ma il tutto in una abbacinante fantasmagoria di colori, a ritmo di commedia sofisticata lubitschiana.

-Neokonchennaya Pyesa Dlya Mekhanicheskogo Pjanino/ Unfinished Place for a Player Piano (1976, da Cechov) e
+Neokonchennaya Pyesa Dlya Mekhanicheskogo Pjanino/ Unfinished Piece for a Player Piano (1976, da Cechov), with evocative cinematography by Pavel Lebeshev, e

 Oblomov (1979, da Goncharov)